 However, there is a middle ground.
 Many nursing schools offer online BSN programs, which can solve the commuting to classes issue.

 Nightingale College offers its learners an accredited RN-to-BSN Program, with a fully online didactic instruction that will provide learners with skills in key areas such as d critical care, gerontology and disease prevention.
 Also, the College offers a pre-licensure BSN Program for those looking to start out in a career in nursing but haven’t had any nursing education.

 Experiential Learning Activities: A Must-Have for Any Nursing Program

-The BDN Program at Nightingale College has an integrated experiential learning component and each BDN learner has the opportunity to complete all their experiential learning activities in a Dedicated Distance Cohort (DDC) Area.
+The BSN Program at Nightingale College has an integrated experiential learning component and each BSN learner has the opportunity to complete all their experiential learning activities in a Dedicated Distance Cohort (DDC) Area.